Introduction: Feeling Overwhelmed by Your Child’s ABA Report? You’re Not Alone

 Instead of seeing limitations, try seeing:

-👉 A clear, innovative, and focused plan for support
+• A clearer, focused plan for support.

 From Assessment to Action: Building an ABA Therapy Program in the Durham Region